You can almost hear a collective sigh rising from America's parents: How do we get our kids back from the black hole that is "Fortnite?"

-Miner said her 13-year-old son also talked about how the game "encourages paying attention to your environment, to many different moving pieces, and making split second decisions that you need to take responsibility for.
+Miner said her son also talked about how the game "encourages paying attention to your environment, to many different moving pieces, and making split second decisions that you need to take responsibility for.

 "He was saying, 'You make these decisions on the fly, and you deal with the consequences of them,'" said Miner, an adjunct professor of public health at George Mason University in Fairfax, Virginia.

-Mandy Brasher of Stansbury Park, Utah, said that "Fortnite" actually helped her 12-year-old son stay social over the summer.
+Mandy Brasher of Stansbury Park, Utah, said that "Fortnite" actually helped her son stay social over the summer.
 "He doesn't have a phone to contact friends, so he uses the game to make plans," she told TODAY Parents.
 "He will play for a bit, then meet that friend at the pool.
 I think he is more social this summer because his friends are on it and he can talk to them and see them more often."

 Even teachers see benefits to the game.
 Lily Read, a 10th grade teacher in Cambridge, Massachusetts, said that she has seen "Fortnite" act as an "equalizer" among her students.

 "Some of my students who are not very social or outgoing have engaged in conversation with the more 'popular' students about the game," Read said.
-"And if you're good at 'Fortnite,' there is a respect given that supercedes social positioning in a way I have found very intriguing."
+"And if you're good at 'Fortnite,' there is a respect given that supersedes social positioning in a way I have found very intriguing."